arjunumenon/arjunumenon.github.io/_drafts/2020-12-28-wsl2-terminal-configure-beautify.md

 3. This will open windows explorer of your default terminal
 4. Copy the location from the addressbar which will be something like this `\\wsl$\Ubuntu-20.04\root`
 5. In your Ubuntu Profile, add the attribute named `startingDirectory` and add the root address there
+   1. Make sure you change `\` from the copied address to `/` which is the equivalent of Linux
 6. After the change, your Ubuntu Profile may look something like below

 ```json